 - Go to the Phone Numbers tab.

-- Locate the one you want to edit and then click the phone number on the left.
+- Locate the number to be updated, then click the phone number to open the record.

-- Make any necessary updates to the E911 Record fields, then Save your changes.
+- Make any necessary updates to the E911 Record fields.
+Field descriptions are in the E911 Record section below.

 This feature must be enabled by your service provider.
 If you don’t see Phone Numbers in the menu, please contact Customer Support.